Bordoodle Puppy Adoption - HOW IT WORKS

 After you complete your application you'll be able to place a $500 deposit.
 Your deposit will secure your ability to reserve any available puppy, or you can choose to have your name placed on a particular litter or future litter.
 Only those people who have placed a deposit have the opportunity to reserve a puppy.
 See our Available Puppies

 Mountain Rose Bordoodles are bred for health and temperament first.
 Our Bordoodles are very smart, patient, intuitive and level headed.
 These are the ideal traits required in all service dogs regardless of the modality.

 Our Bordoodles rank high in two particular service dog categories...
 PTSD/Therapy and Mobility Assistance.
-Over the years, Mountain Rose is proud to have produced quite a large percentage of our puppies that have grown up to become high level Service Dogs.
+Over the years, Mountain Rose is proud to have produced quite a large percentage of our puppies that have been trained to become high level Service Dogs.